dereuromark/cakephp-shim/docs/Model/Table.md

 ## FC shims

 ### newEntity() vs newEmptyEntity()
-Null as first argument is not acceptected anymore in 4.x.
+Null as first argument is not accepted anymore in 4.x.

 `Cake\ORM\Table::newEmptyEntity()` method is available in 3.x to help making the code already future proof towards 4.x.